-Providing executive benefits packages to the most important employees as a retention strategy and to tie them to your company.
+Provide executive benefits packages to the most valuable employees as a retention strategy and to tie them to your company.
 Executive Bonus and deferred compensation plans are two such options.

 4. A realistic assessment of the “market” for the business in the event of a sale.